ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Manage file shares you've created.
 For this release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target and, delete a mount target.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, and Tokyo regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

-## Use the UI to manage file shares and mount points
+## Manage file shares and mount points in the UI
 {: #file-storage-manage-ui}
 {: ui}